-The exact aetiology of these neoplasms is incompletely understood.
+The exact etiology of these neoplasms is incompletely understood.

 - is the method of choice

-- the uterus appears diffusely enlarged shoiwng multiple innumerable ill defined leiomyomas without discrete margins
+- the uterus appears diffusely enlarged showing multiple innumerable ill-defined leiomyomas without discrete margins

 - 1. Coskun A, Ozdemir O, Vardar MA et-al. A case with diffuse uterine leiomyomatosis and review of the literature.
 Clin Exp Obstet Gynecol.
 2008;35 (3): 227-30. - Pubmed citation

 - 2. Mulvany NJ, Ostör AG, Ross I. Diffuse leiomyomatosis of the uterus.
 Histopathology.
 1995;27 (2): 175-9. - Pubmed citation

 - 3. Clement PB, Young RH.
 Diffuse leiomyomatosis of the uterus: a report of four cases.
 Int.
 J. Gynecol.
 Pathol.
 1987;6 (4): 322-30. - Pubmed citation